1) Why did you select accounting as your profession?

 - Continuing to amortize or depreciate an asset after its balance has reached zero

 A Bad debt expense is the amount of an account receivable that is considered to NOT be collectible.

 A Master Account has subsidiary accounts.
 A master account receivable could be anything, it could be account receivable for various individual receivable accounts.

-88) Mention in which account does the unpresented cheque will get recorded?
+88) In which account does the unpresented cheque will get recorded?

 The unpresented cheque will get recorded as a credit to the cash account in the company's General ledger.

 89) What knowledge should financial accountant have?

 A certified financial accountant should have knowledge about